-This page is devoted to efforts and opportunities within the Interhelp Network to support the application of anti-oppression thinking to the Work That Reconnects, and to develop the Work so that it better serves the needs of all and supports cultural change in an ever more powerful way.
+This page is devoted to supporting the application of anti-oppression thinking to the Work That Reconnects, and to develop the Work so that it better serves the needs of all and supports cultural change in an ever more powerful way.

 See our Interhelp Community Guidelines here.

-We welcome your suggestions for additions to this evolving set of recommended resources.
+We welcome your additions to this evolving set of recommended resources!

 White Space: A Letter by Kurt Kuhwald.
 This document was foundational to Interhelp’s commitment to anti-racism.